ewallah/moodle-enrol_coursecompleted/README.md

 ## Warning

-This plugin is 100% Open Source and NOT tested in Moodle Workplace, Totara, or other propriety software.
+This plugin is 100% Open Source and NOT tested in Moodle Workplace, Totara, or other proprietary software.
-As long as propriety environments do not reward plugin developpers, you can only use this plugin in 100% Open Source environments.
+As long as proprietary environments do not reward plugin developers, you can use this plugin only in 100% Open Source environments.

 ## Course completion